 - Buy 5,000 – 14,000 miles and get a 30% bonus

-Note: United has been know to vary promotions slightly from customer to customer so the offer you see in your account may differ (slightly) from what you see above.
+Note: United has been known to vary promotions from customer to customer so the offer you see in your account may differ (slightly) from what you see above.

 The Key Terms & Conditions